-In this article, you will learn about the types of users in Personio Conversations, how roles are assigned, and how to involve external users.
+In this article, you will learn about the types of users in Personio Conversations, how functions are assigned, and how to involve external users.

 Types of users in Conversations